Why SEO Tools Fail at AI Search Tracking

 Traditional SEO tools operate on a simple model: a webpage ranks at a certain position for a certain keyword on a certain search engine.
 Everything flows from this — tracking is position-based, success is measured in ranking improvements, and traffic is estimated from click-through rates at each position.

-This model breaks down entirely when there are no positions to track.
+This model breaks down entirely when there are no positions to track, which is why you need a new approach to ai search tracking.

-The Fundamental Gap: Why SEO Tools Can't Track AI Visibility
+The Fundamental Gap: Why SEO Tools Fail at AI Visibility SEO

 1. No Rankings to Track